dianajianuuvt/Classification-epilepsy/README.md

 ## Schedule

 - Week 1: Research possible conferences for submission + edit the introduction part// SYNASC conference - done
 - Week 2: Edit the state-of-the-art part.
 Search for more appers about multiple sclerosis.
-Talk with advisor about possible conferences for submission.// Started applying ML models on MS dataset (simple ann) - done
+Talk with advisor about possible conferences for submission.// Started applying ML models on MS dataset (simple ann, MLPclassifier) + kNN on both datasets; start putting what i have in conference template - done
 - Week 3: Add relevant papers about MS, trim down papers about epilepsy from SOTA.
 More research conferences if necessary.
 - Week 4: Look at the results I already have on the epilepsy dataset.
 Twitch the codes where needed, quantify all the results in one place.
 - Week 5: Try a new model for the epilepsy dataset.
 Write some comparasions on the reulsts I have.